 Dr Astrid Lorange

 Astrid Lorange is a Senior Lecturer in the School of Art & Design.
-She is also a writer, researcher, editor, and artist.
-She studied writing and cultural studies at the University of Technology听Sydney, where she completed her doctoral thesis on Gertrude Stein and contemporary poetics.听How Reading is Written: A Brief Index to Gertrude Stein,听a scholarly monograph based on the thesis,听was published by Wesleyan University Press in 2014.
+She is a writer, researcher, editor, and artist.
+She studied writing and cultural studies at the University of Technology听Sydney, where she completed her doctoral thesis on Gertrude Stein and contemporary poetics in 2013.听How Reading is Written: A Brief Index to Gertrude Stein,听a scholarly monograph based on the thesis,听was published by Wesleyan University Press in 2014.

-With Dr Andrew Brooks, she听is one half of the critical art collective , who make exhibitions, publications, and public programs.听Snack Syndicate's book of essays听贬辞尘别飞辞谤办听was published by Discipline in 2021.
+With Dr Andrew Brooks, she听is one half of the critical art collective , who make exhibitions, publications, and public programs.听Snack Syndicate's book of essays听Homework听was published by Discipline in 2021.
+She is a co-editor at .听

-At 国民彩票 Art & Design, Astrid convenes the undergraduate/postgraduate courses听Writing as Practice (DART3341) and听Art Writing and Publishing (SAHT9112), and co-convenes Art, Gender and Sexuality听(DART3320) with Dr Tim Gregory.
+In the School of Art & Design, Astrid convenes the undergraduate/postgraduate courses听Writing as Practice (DART3341) and听Art Writing and Publishing (SAHT9112), and co-convenes Art, Gender and Sexuality听(DART3320) with Dr Tim Gregory.
 She supervises Honours projects from Art Theory and English/Creative Writing, and supervises HDR projects (see supervision tab for more information).
+She is an elected staff representative on the Arts, Design & Architecture Faculty Board.听

 - Publications